 |Position:||Director of Basketball Operations|

-Chris Tifft comes to Saint Louis University after four years at TCU, including the previous two as an assistant coach.
+Tifft came to SLU after four years at TCU, including the previous two as an assistant coach.
 Tifft helped the Horned Frogs land their best recruiting class in history in 2013, a group rated by ESPN as the 34th best in the nation.